vgiles/acmc21-website/static/proceedings/proceedings-print.md

 frequency was recorded on a software called Room EQ Wizard, to be visually seen.

-# Can the Roland SP404-SX be used as a complete tool for music production?
+# Taiyo Shirai: Can the Roland SP404-SX be used as a complete tool for music production?
 An autoethnographic study of the process of creating music on the SP

-### Taiyo Shirai

 ## Abstract